How to Make the Most Comfortable Bed

 Find a fabric that works for you.

 Choose sheets, pillowcases and other bedding in fabrics that appeal most strongly to your sense of touch.
-Cotton sheets with a higher thread count are softer and silkier than those with lower thread counts, and they’re more durable, as well.
+Cotton sheets with a higher thread count (400 and up) are softer and silkier than those with lower thread counts, and they’re more durable as well.
 But don’t rely on thread count alone when you’re putting together the most comfortable bed.
 Linens are sold in a variety of textures.
 Soft flannel sheets and cotton knit sheets might fit your definition of “comfort” to a tee.
 Sateen sheets have a glossy appearance and are silky to the touch.
+Surrounding yourself with weather-appropriate fabrics will also drastically improve the comfort level of your sleep, so dress your bed with high-quality sheets that are right for the season.

 Think about a mattress topper.